microsoft/vscode-docs/docs/python/python-tutorial.md

 1. Install the [Python extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

 1. Install a version of Python 3 (for which this tutorial is written).
 Options include:
-   - (All operating systems) A download from [python.org](https://www.python.org/downloads/); typically use the **Download Python 3.6.5** button that appears first on the page (or whatever is the latest version).
+   - (All operating systems) A download from [python.org](https://www.python.org/downloads/); typically use the **Download Python 3.7.0** button that appears first on the page (or whatever is the latest version).
-   - (Linux) The built-in Python 3 installation works well, but to install other Python packages you must run `sudo apt install python3-pip` in the terminal.
+   - (Linux) The built-in Python 3 installation works well, but to install other Python packages you must install `pip` with [`get-pip.py`](https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py).
    - (MacOS) An installation through [Homebrew](https://brew.sh/) on macOS using `brew install python3` (the system install of Python on macOS is not supported).
    - (All operating systems) A download from [Anaconda](https://www.anaconda.com/download/) (for data science purposes).